jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, she freezes and asks the players if the party can take a quick detour across the field to the lake.
 If asked, she notes only that the lake seems strangely familiar.

-Lake Zarovich is as described in [[L. Lake Zarovich (p.
-38)]], but without the beached rowboats or Bluto's boat visible.
+Lake Zarovich is as described in [[L. Lake Zarovich]], but without the beached rowboats or Bluto's boat visible.

 Upon arriving at the shore of the lake, Ireena notes with trepidation that it appears to be the same lake that she has seen in her dreams.
 (If she hasn't already shared it, Ireena tells the story of her dream, described in [[#C4d.
 The Dancing Fire]] above.)